-The power take off (PTO) engages and disengages power to the electric clutch that drives the attachments.
+The power take off (PTO) engages and disengages power to the electric clutch.

 While the ignition key is in "RUN" or "LIGHTS" position and the power take off (PTO) is engaged "ON", the PTO light, in the Indicator Module, will be "ON".
-When this light is "ON" it is a reminder that the starter will not crank and to turn the PTO off before getting off the tractor.
+When this light is "ON" it is a reminder the starter will not crank and to turn the off PTO before getting off the tractor.